Home Warranty for Rental Property: Landlord Benefits, Costs & Best Plans

 See what plans you qualify for in less than 2 minutes

 Unexpected repair bills are one of the biggest threats to a rental property's profitability.
-A home warranty for rental property replaces that financial uncertainty with a flat annual premium and predictable service fees, making it easier to manage cash flow across one or multiple properties.
+A home warranty for rental property replaces that financial uncertainty with a flat annual premium and predictable service fees, making it easier to manage cash flow across one or multiple units.
 In this 2026 guide, you'll learn exactly how landlord home warranty coverage works, which companies offer the best rental property warranty plans this year, and whether the investment is truly worth it for your situation.

 Whether you're managing a single-family rental or a duplex across town, understanding what a rental home protection plan covers (and what it doesn't) can save you thousands and help you retain great tenants longer.
+With the U.S. home warranty industry now valued at roughly $4.6 billion in 2026 and growing steadily as repair costs and aging housing stock drive demand, predictable coverage has become a core landlord tool.

 Key Pinch Points

-• Rental home warranty premiums run $400 to $1,000+ annually in 2026
+• Rental home warranty plans cost $30 to $90 per month in 2026

 • Tenant-caused damage is excluded; only normal wear and tear is covered